frintstones/frintstones.github.io2/_pages/about.md

 My research interests are focused on deepening the understanding of **how technological advancements affect entrepreneurial activity and start-up performance.**<br/>

-&nbsp;  (1) One of my research streams is to demonstrate a new perspective for understanding entrepreneurial activity based on rapid advancements in &nbsp; digital platforms and the surge in the adoption of automation technology.<br/>
+&nbsp;  (1) One of my research streams is to demonstrate a new perspective for understanding entrepreneurial activity based on rapid advancements in digital platforms and the surge in the adoption of automation technology.<br/>
 &nbsp; (2) Another stream of my research focuses on how technological factors could be the competitive advantages of start-ups by looking at entrepreneurs' &nbsp; behavioral responses to previous start-up failures.

 You can find my research at [research](https://frintstones.github.io/publications/) section of my webpage.<br/>